 Paper 7: Ethics and Politics of Science, Technology and Medicine

 Science, technology and medicine play a central role in the modern world.
 However, there are many on-going political and ethical controversies over the role they ought to play.
 These include debates over whether, when and how, ethical and political values should shape scientific research and practice, and over when and how scientific results and new technologies should be used.
-Furthermore, these important disputes relate to more fundamental questions about the relationship between truth, values and objectivity.
 The aim of this paper is to introduce students to both practical and theoretical debates over the politics and ethics of science and to examine their inter-relationships.

 Paper 8: History and Philosophy of the Physical Sciences